 We found a way to take the umami flavor of garlic salt to the next level.
-Meet Black Garlic Salt.
 This one-of-a-kind seasoning salt has a sea salt base accented with fermented black garlic.
 Through fermentation, garlic is transformed into a complex, umami-packed ingredient with fig-like sweetness and caramelized notes.
 We combine the unique flavor with tangy Korean gochugaru chile flakes to create this one-of-a-kind seasoning salt.
-Try anywhere you would use a standard garlic salt (A.K.A. everywhere).
+Try anywhere you would use garlic salt (A.K.A. everywhere).

 Tangy Makrut Lime Sea Salt

 Add to salsas, guacamole, even hummus to boost the flavors of your dish.
 And, of course, you can absolutely use this salt to rim the edge of your cocktail glasses.

+While we’ve touched on a number of our seasoning salts, there are many more salty blends waiting to be discovered.
 Explore our full line of seasoning salts or leave a comment with your favorite seasoning salts and how you use them.